 - Really high hardcaps for meme projects.

-- Long presale end times of more than one day are generally suspicious, except for projects that have already proven to be trustworthy.
+- Long presale end times of more than two weeks are generally suspicious, except for projects that have already proven to be trustworthy.

 - Avoid anything that has a softcap that is less than half the hardcap